Can Banks be Built on Microservices?

 A microservice architecture is now recognised by many industries (traditional and emerging alike) as advantageous to their technology teams as well as the business generally.
 Telecommunications providers use microservices to trial new products such as IoT offerings, new billing platforms, and integrations with chat applications.
 Healthcare uses microservices to replace expensive monolithic applications with smaller services for trialling new treatment programs and patient offerings.

-With Modularbank, we have carefully followed microservices design principles.
+With Tuum, we have carefully followed microservices design principles.
 This means that when we find a better way to make a module, we can swap out microservices without upsetting the entire service.

 Our tech stack